xiaolai/regular-investing-in-box/docs/en/README.md

 But if you take another look at the chart above, you'll see that the red line crosses the blue line for the first time in 2009.
 So while it took the S&P 500 **286** weeks to return to its high, your strategy of regular investing began to see steadily positive returns after just *111* weeks.
 When you started to see positive returns, the S&P 500 was still 30% off its all-time high.
 When the S&P 500 finally returned to its high after 286 weeks, your strategy was already showing returns of *32.64%*.

 Let's take a look at an even more striking example.
-Suppose you started regularly investing in Bitcoin in December of 2017, when Bitcoin was at it's all-time high of \$19,800.
+Suppose you started regularly investing in Bitcoin in December of 2017, when Bitcoin was at its all-time high of \$19,800.
 Shortly afterwards, the price crashed, and it still hasn't returned to its all-time high.
 The chart below assumes you started regularly investing in Bitcoin on December 11th, 2017, and kept it up for 87 weeks.

 ![Figure04](../images/Figure04.png)

 >Note: The historical data in this chart is from [Yahoo Finance (Bitcoin USD)](https://finance.yahoo.com/quote/BTC-USD/history/), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1pzc6p4UhyAMtqaKis2_uU3hbi8Um34ArTiUQr1tZpc0/edit?usp=sharing).

 Even though you entered the market at the worst time, your investment has still been profitable in USD terms, with the red line (your assets in USD terms) passing the blue line (your total investment in USD terms) on May 6th, 2019.
 If you invested \$100 each week, by the 87th week you would have invested \$8,700, but your Bitcoin would have been worth \$16,417, for a gain of **88.71%**.
-This is despite the fact that Bitcoin remained 62.85% of it's all-time high, which was when you started investing.
+This is despite the fact that Bitcoin remained 62.85% of its all-time high, which was when you started investing.

 This can seem really flabbergasting at first: